hashrocket/capybara-webmock/README.md

 Capybara.javascript_driver = :capybara_webmock_chrome
 ```

-By default the proxy server run on port `9292`, but this can be customized
+By default the proxy server runs on port `9292`, but this can be customized
 with the following configuration:

 ```ruby